sponug/sponug.github.io/_posts/2025-08-16-Annual-Reports.md

 ### Channels <a name="Channels"></a>
 >**How does the company deliver products or services to customers?**
 > The company delivers products or services to customers through a combination of physical branches and digital platforms.
 Over the last ten fiscal years, there has been a noticeable trend towards digital engagement, as evidenced by the increase in digitally active customers from 4.7 million in 2014 to 5.6 million in 2018 [S1 2018.pdf p.134].
 Despite this digital shift, the company still maintains a significant number of physical branches, although the number has decreased from 1,534 in 2014 to 1,204 in 2018 [S1 2018.pdf p.134].
 This indicates a dual approach to delivering services, balancing between traditional branch-based services and digital platforms to cater to a broad customer base.

+### Customer Relations <a name="custrel"></a>
+>**How does the company maintain customer engagement?**
+>The company maintains customer engagement through several strategies:
+Digital Engagement: There has been a consistent increase in digitally active customers over the years, indicating a focus on enhancing digital platforms to engage customers.
+From 2014 to 2018, the number of digitally active customers rose from 4.7 million to 5.6 million [S1, S2].
+This trend continued with 5.9 million digitally active customers in 2020 [S5].
+Service Excellence: The introduction of "Our Service Promise" highlights the company's commitment to providing exceptional service.
+This initiative sets clear expectations for delivering great service consistently, which is crucial for maintaining customer engagement [S4].
+Branch and ATM Network: Although there has been a reduction in the number of branches, the company has increased the percentage of branches with 24/7 capability, from 27% in 2016 to 36% in 2020 [S5].
+This suggests an effort to enhance customer convenience and engagement through improved accessibility.
+Financial Education: The company also engages customers through financial education initiatives, delivered both face-to-face and online, which likely contributes to customer engagement by providing valuable resources and information [S6].
+These strategies collectively demonstrate the company's efforts to maintain and enhance customer engagement over the last decade

+>How does management describe building trust or brand loyalty?
+>Management describes building trust or brand loyalty by addressing stakeholder perceptions and expectations.
+They focus on reducing complexity and resolving issues that could impact customers and reputation, thereby strengthening processes to align with stakeholder beliefs and expectations [S1].
+Additionally, they recognize that reputation risk can arise from gaps between stakeholder perceptions and the company's activities, which can affect the brand positively or negatively.
+Stakeholder perceptions include views on financial performance, quality of products or services, and management quality [S2].

 ## Conclusion <a name="conclusion"></a>
 **Conclusion**